fetchai/carpark_agent/README.md

     pip3 install virtualenv

-Create the virtual environment and activate it
+Create the virtual environment and activate it (replace the 3.7 with your version of python)

-    ./run_scripts/create_venv.sh
+    virtualenv --system-site-packages -p python3.7 ../venv
     source venv/bin/activate

 Install the software:

-    python setup.py
+    python setup.py install

 ### Building the Autonomous Economic Agent (AEA)